 Final Words

-There are multiple distinct message types you could pick from when building message-driven systems.
+When building message-driven systems, you could choose from multiple distinct message types.
 However, the most significant focus should be on building message flows that fit the core business domain and your system's design.

 Thank you for reading.
-Is there something else that this post is missing?
+Is there something else that this post needs to include?
 I'd love to hear about it in the comments.